MaibornWolff/dcos-opendistro/README.md

 * Upload the kibana package.
 Either
   * with minio: `dcosdev up`  (environment variables `MINIO_HOST`, `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` must be set)
   * with S3: `dcosdev release 0 <bucket-name>`.
-* Add repo-file to your clusters package repositories (e.g. for S3: `dcos package repo add opendistro --index=0 https://<bucket-name>.s3.amazonaws.com/packages/opendistro-kibana/0.2.0-1.7.0/opendistro-kibana-repo.json`)
+* Add repo-file to your clusters package repositories (e.g. for S3: `dcos package repo add opendistro --index=0 https://<bucket-name>.s3.amazonaws.com/packages/opendistro-kibana/0.2.1-1.8.0/opendistro-kibana-repo.json`)
 * Create secrets with username and password to use for authentication against elasticsearch.
 * Prepare `options.json` (see example in `example/options-kibana.json`)
 * Install package with your `options.json`

 You can also use [dcos-deploy](https://github.com/MaibornWolff/dcos-deploy) for deployment (everything except building and uploading the packages).
 All you need is in the `example` folder.
-Make the necessary changes and then run `dcos-deploy apply`.
+It is configured to be used with minio and after `dcosdev up`.
+You deploy the example run `dcos-deploy apply`.

 ## Limitations

 * Opendistro Performance analyzer is not supported.
-* Opendistro specifc configuration options are not yet available as package options.
-Use the `elasticsearch.custom_elasticsearch_yml` option to configure opendistro.
+* Most Opendistro specifc configuration options are not yet available as package options.
+Use the `elasticsearch.custom_elasticsearch_yml` (for elasticsearch) and `kibana.extra_config_base64` (for kibana) options to configure opendistro.
 * Opendistro security multitenancy is not supported.

 ## Contributing